frombeirutwithlove/ProtestTips/WhatToDo.md

 - If you are wearing contact lenses, remove them immediately.
 Do not rub your face.
 - Drinking or washing your face with water after you get exposed to teargas can exacerbate the stinging symptoms, not alleviate them.
 - Wash from inside corner out - otherwise you will be washing chemicals into your eye.
 Tilt head sideways and wash from the corner out - never into the corner.
-- Use cider vigar, soda, or Maalox-water mix to wash chemicals out.
+- Use cider vigar, soda, saline water, or Maalox-water mix to wash chemicals out.
 - Milk or no milk?
-Tear gas and the chemiclas used in the past few years have evolved, and milk hasn't shown to have a significant effect on relieving pain.
+Not as effective against tear gas, but works to alleviate skin irritation if hit with pepper spray / mace.
+If you use milk for your eyes, make sure to follow it with saline water / maalox-water.
 - Street traffic cones can be a good hack to use and cover tear gas cannisters.
 The top of the cone is usually open, and you can pour water through to diffuse the can.

 ### When you’re home